Maya Angelou: Personal life

 Evidence suggests that Angelou was partially descended from the Mende people of West Africa through her maternal line.
 (Note: In her fifth autobiography All God's Children Need Traveling Shoes (1987), Angelou recounts being identified, on the basis of her appearance, as part of the Bambara people, a subset of the Mande.)
 In 2008, a DNA test revealed that 45 percent of her genetic makeup was from Central African peoples from Congo-Angola region and 55 percent came from West Africans.
 A 2008 PBS documentary found that Angelou's maternal great-grandmother, Mary Lee, who had been emancipated after the Civil War, became pregnant by her white former owner, John Savin.
 Savin forced Lee to sign a false statement accusing another man of being the father of her child.
 After Savin was indicted for forcing Lee to commit perjury, and despite the discovery that Savin was the father, a jury found him not guilty.
 Lee was sent to the Clinton County poorhouse in Missouri with her daughter, Marguerite Baxter, who became Angelou's grandmother.
 Angelou described Lee as "that poor little black girl, physically and mentally bruised."

 The details of Angelou's life described in her seven autobiographies and in numerous interviews, speeches, and articles tended to be inconsistent.
 Critic Mary Jane Lupton has explained that when Angelou spoke about her life, she did so eloquently, but informally, and "with no time chart in front of her."
 For example, she was married at least twice, but never clarified the number of times she had been married, "for fear of sounding frivolous."
-According to her autobiographies and to Gillespie, she married Tosh Angelos in 1951, and Paul du Feu in 1974, and began her relationship with Vusumzi Make in 1961, but never formally married him.
+According to her autobiographies and to Gillespie, she married Tosh Angelos in 1951, and Paul du Feu in 1973 or 1974, and began her relationship with Vusumzi Make in 1961, but never formally married him.
 Angelou held many jobs, including some in the sex trade working as a prostitute and madam for lesbians, and describes so in her second autobiography, Gather Together in My Name.
 In a 1995 interview, Angelou said: